Remember the movie The Martian?

 The botanist Mark Watney (played by the talented Matt Damon) survives on the planet of Mars by cultivating potatoes on a freeze-dried planet using greenhouse farming.
 The capabilities of greenhouse farming were truly out of the world, in this case.
 Flying a little closer to home, a greenhouse is what can be called a plant paradise.
 The greenhouse is a perfect setting for the plant to be nourished to achieve its true potential.
-Greenhouses and nurseries are the nurturing homes for plants and their management and monitoring becomes extremely important for growers, agribusinesses and Agri-marketers to ensure maximum productivity and to take timely actions on unforeseen vagaries.
+Greenhouses and nurseries are nurturing homes for plants and their management and monitoring become extremely important for growers, agribusinesses, and Agri-marketers to ensure maximum productivity and to take timely actions on unforeseen vagaries.

 A nursery, in simple terms, is a type of cultivation of seeds and saplings done indoors within a controlled environment, where the plants are grown and propagated to the desired age and then retailed or readied to be grown outdoors.
 It is a place of culturing the plants to a certain stage before they are grown or transplanted outside of that environment.
 Nursery management is the process of maintaining the right conditions for the nursery to function towards achieving its desired outcomes of cultivation.